bartoszkrawczyk2/react-redux-canvas/article.md

 We can move on to rendering on canvas.
 Component's `render()` method handles DOM rendering, but we can create another method for canvas element.

-First, lets get rendering context and set resolution:
+First, let's get rendering context and set resolution:

 * **app/containers/circles.js**